-Surviving Market Turbulence
+7 Tips for Surviving Market Turbulence

-October 18, 2022 |read icon 5 min read
+August 9, 2024 |read icon 6 min read

 Don’t panic.
 Some people may be tempted to bail out of their stock investments if markets are having a particularly rough ride.
 Selling solely because the stock market tumbles may be the worst thing to do.

 Stay invested.
-The accompanying chart below shows that pulling money out of the market — even for just a few weeks — could really cost you in potential investment gains.
-If missing the 10 best days sounds implausible to you consider that in the past 20 years, seven of those best days happened within just about two weeks of the 10 worst days.
+The chart below shows that pulling money out of the market — even for just a few weeks — could really cost you in potential investment gains.
+If missing the 10 best days sounds implausible to you, consider that in the past 20 years, seven of those best days happened within just about two weeks of the 10 worst days.

-Surviving Market Turbulance Graph
+Surviving Market Turbulence Chart

 If the stock market posted gains and losses every other year, imagine what you would lose by selling after a dip.
 Where would you put your money?
 A money market account might earn a steady 1.3%, but that won’t even keep up with the average long-term inflation rate of 2.15%.